LMAX-Exchange/puppet-networking-example/README.md

 profile::web_server::vlan_tagged: true
 ```

-With the code and data above, we can create a Web Server in the EU Production network and it will get a 10.0.2.x Web IP,
+With the code and data above, we can create a Web Server in the EU Production network and it will get a 10.0.2.x Web IP
-and using the exact same profile in Performance it will get a 10.10.2.x Web IP.
+on a dedicated bonded interface, and using the exact same profile in Performance it will get a 10.10.2.x Web IP vlan tagged
+on a shared bonded interface.
 The physical implementation is
 handled by the web server profile, and controlling the profile is handled by Hiera.
 From the point of view of the nodes
 they are both just "Web Servers", and they don't specify anything to do with how the network is physically implemented.